 The Rackham Graduate Student Emergency Fund is intended to help meet the financial needs of Rackham graduate students who encounter an emergency situation or one-time, unusual, or unforeseen expenses during their degree program.
-Students are eligible for Emergency Funds once in the course of the MFA.
 Situations eligible for funding include such events as:

-- Medical, dental or mental health emergencies for the student or, in some circumstances, for immediate family members who live with the student - Major accidents and events such as fire and natural disasters - Expenses related to the death of an immediate family member
+- Medical, dental or mental health emergencies for the student or, in some circumstances, for immediate family members\ who live with the student - Major accidents and events such as fire and natural disasters - Expenses related to the death of an immediate family member\

 Normal living expenses such as rent, car repairs, child care, utilities, taxes, insurance, pet-related expenses, and computer/laptop replacement are generally not covered by this fund.
+Additionally, expenses incurred solely due to voluntary or involuntary loss of employment are generally not covered by this fund.

-An "immediate family member" is defined as a student's spouse or other qualified adult (shares a primary residence with you and has done so for the previous six continuous months, other than as your employee or tenant) or the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the student, the student's spouse, the other qualified adult or any other related person living in the student's household.
+\ An "immediate family member" is defined as a student's spouse or other qualified adult (shares a primary residence with you and has done so for the previous six continuous months, other than as your employee or tenant) or the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the student, the student's spouse, the other qualified adult or any other related person living in the student's household.
+We acknowledge that students have family relationships that extend beyond their household.
+As our focus is on assisting the greatest number of Rackham graduate students-with limited funds at our disposal-requests must adhere to this guideline.

-Students who are experiencing financial difficulties that exceed the scope of this fund may contact Darlene Ray-Johnson by e-mail, or by phone, 734-647-9781.
+Students who are experiencing financial difficulties that exceed the scope of this fund are encouraged to contact Graduate Student and Consultation Services by email or by phone at 734.647.9781.